halacs/BiSecur/README.md

-  completion  Generate the autocompletion script for the specified shell discover    Discover Hörmann BiSecur gateways on the local network get-name    Queries the name of the Hörmann BiSecur gateway groups      Manages users defined in your Hörmann BiSecur gateway. help        Help about any command login
+  completion  Generate the autocompletion script for the specified shell discover    Discover Hörmann BiSecur gateways on the local network get-name    Queries the name of the Hörmann BiSecur gateway groups      Manages doors defined in your Hörmann BiSecur gateway. help        Help about any command login
   logout